Kompanjuu/Mastermind/README.md

     # **kwargs
 for future general good functions.

-Changing puh to repeating_inputs because it repeats every time the user geusses claned messages in repeating_inpputs such as sending all the outputs at the end. made a message file to make the text filled files look cleaner. moved the welcoome messages over there too
+Changing puh to repeating_inputs, reason for name: because it repeats every time the user geusses combined messages in repeating_inpputs such as sending all the outputs at the end. made a message file (messages.py) to make the text filled files look cleaner. moved the welcoome messages over there too

+2025.12.02
+Changed middle name to scanner beacuse the file snacs for correct and wrong positions

 Kseniya log: